 |

-The do-iterate macro from iteration is convenient
+macro from iteration

 when used properly, but a misuse can trigger a confusing error